B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 So I’m going to look at the house where I have to go for the money.

-I took a lot of flak for letting the two of you go off without first informing the Special Forces Brigade.
+I took a lot of flak for letting the two of you go off without first informing the brigade.

-And if we break up, I can borrow Dad’s car and go off on long, moody drives at weekends.
+If we break up, I can go off on long, moody drives.

-It was all money due to go out to the shipowners in the New Year, apart from my two percent.
+It was all money due to go out to the shipowners in the New Year.

-He was good-looking, though, and certainly did not have to look far to find a woman who would go out with him.
+He certainly did not have to look far to find a woman who would go out with him.

-He makes me feel special, just like when you go with Jason and tell me how wonderful he makes you feel.
+He makes me feel special, just like when you go with Jason.

 I want my wife’s body returned to Kansas City, and I’ll go with her.